Dunedan/mbp-2016-linux/README.md

 [`mbpfan`](https://github.com/dgraziotin/mbpfan).

 The ambient light sensor is working out of the box for the models without Touch Bar, using the `applesmc` module as well.
-In models with Touch Bar the ambient light sensor isn't connected to the traditional SMC, but to the iBridge instead.
+In models with Touch Bar, the ambient light sensor isn't connected to the traditional SMC, but to the iBridge instead.
 For it to function, you need the third-party `apple-ib-als` kernel module you can find in the following git repository: